What Are Operational Risks?

 We can also refer to this as a fat finger input error.
-This type of error is the most common and most significant risk to the organization or individual.
+This error is the most common and significant risk to the organization or individual.
 It may also relate to the skill issue of the processor.
 This type of error evolves when incorrect input is because of human error.
 The reasons for incorrect input may be multiple, including incomplete information, incomplete understanding, insufficient knowledge, inconsistent processing, genuine input error, or more.
-However, processing of such an error may affect the output seriously and may also lead to a loss.
+However, processing such an error may affect the output seriously and may also lead to a loss.

 #2 – Technical Error

 This includes system glitches.
 Even though everything is perfect, there are sometimes system issues like a slowdown, connectivity, system crashes, incorrect calculation by application, or a new missing bridge.
-Sometimes, the output received may be off from the actual expected result, but because of unknown technical defects, it may be challenging to catch.
+Sometimes, the output received may be off from the expected result, but because of unknown technical defects, it may be challenging to catch.

 #3 – Gap in Flow

 Sometimes, information is missing from the source itself because of data lag or restrictions.
 In such cases, the output gets affected.
 The required production varies from that desired and may put the process at risk.

 #4 – Uncontrollable Events

-These include effects from an external environment like political scenarios, weather changes, syndromes affecting living beings, outdated technology, etc. which affect the performance and quality of processors and hence puts the output at risk.
+These include effects from an external environment like political scenarios, weather changes, syndromes affecting living beings, outdated technology, etc., which affect the performance and quality of processors and put the output at risk.

 #5 – Intentional Frauds

 There have been cases where intentional conflict of interests has arisen, resulting in an illegal profit to trade executors.
-Most of the organizations have a clause in their policies which the employees have to abide by, for fighting against conflict of interests and fraudulent practices, failing which they meet with extreme consequences.
+Most organizations have a clause in their policies that the employees have to abide by fighting against conflict of interests and fraudulent practices, failing which they meet with extreme consequences.
 However, if such an event occurs, the firm has to bear monetary and defame losses, which are sometimes irrecoverable.

 Below are examples of business operational risks.
 These examples will help us the understand the concept.